 Our school is committed to valuing and developing our workforce.
-We encourage staff to undertake qualifications, other assessed education and training relevant to the School’s needs.
-This commitment is designed to provide the school with trained, qualified and committed staff, as well as opportunities for individual career development and personal growth.
+We encourage staff to undertake qualifications, other assessed education, and training relevant to the School’s needs.
+This commitment is designed to provide the school with trained, qualified, and committed staff, as well as opportunities for individual career development and personal growth.

-What we expect from our staff: The community we serve deserves the highest standards of teaching and care for our pupils and students and behaviour from all our staff.
-We will expect you to promote:
+What we expect from our staff: The community we serve deserves the highest standards of teaching and care for our pupils and students and behavior from all our staff.
+We will expect staff to promote:

-We recognise that applying for jobs can sometimes be daunting.
+How to apply for a job in a school: We recognise that applying for jobs can sometimes be daunting.
 We want our recruitment process to be clear and easily understood.
 These guidelines have been prepared to help you understand our approach to recruitment and so that you know what information we need from you.

 What we want to achieve in the recruitment process

-This aims to give you a full description of the main purpose of the job.
+The Job Description: This aims to give you a full description of the main purpose of the job.
 The list of duties is not exhaustive, but provides an overall summary of the scope of the job, and what we will expect of the successful applicant.

 Ensure that you list all your previous employment including any gaps and use a separate sheet if necessary.
 It is important that you provide this information for child protection purposes.

+Ensure you set out the information you are providing in a well organised, logical, and concise format.
 Provided the information is set out clearly, it is not necessary to type, but please write clearly in black ink.

-All appointments are subject to the school receiving satisfactory references, and the application form asks you to identify two individuals for this purpose.
-References will normally be taken up prior to interview unless you indicate on the application form that you do not wish to have them taken up at this stage.
-Your referees should have first hand knowledge of your work skills and abilities and when possible have been your direct line manager.
+References: All appointments are subject to the school receiving satisfactory references, and the application form asks you to identify two individuals for this purpose.
+References will normally be taken up prior to an interview unless you indicate on the application form that you do not wish to have them taken up at this stage.
+Your referees should have first-hand knowledge of your work skills and abilities and when possible have been your direct line manager.
 We require your present or most recent employer to be one of the referees wherever possible.
 In this case, it is essential that any referee you give is authorised by the organisation to provide a reference.
 If you are a college or school leaver then please provide a teacher/tutor as your referee.
 If you are returning to work after a career break or are seeking employment in the United Kingdom for the first time, and you are unable to use your last employer for a legitimate reason (e.g. company no longer exists), consider who could give an appropriate reference under the circumstances.
 For example, a reference from an organisation where you undertook voluntary work would be helpful.
 Alternatively, someone who knew you as a colleague may provide a reference.
 If you are in any doubt about this, please explain your situation to the school as personal references do not provide objective information for a working situation.